Welcome

 This article has covered the following key knowledge points:

-• Fraud by failing to disclose information requires a legal duty to disclose, dishonesty, and intent to make a gain or cause a loss.
+• Fraud by failing to disclose information, under s 3 Fraud Act 2006, requires the existence of a legal duty to disclose, a dishonest omission, and intent to make a gain or cause a loss.

 Key Terms and Concepts